 The Best DJ Controller under $400 – UPDATED 2018

 In our days and with the current technology we have one tool to do all the job.
 In the market exist start-up controllers with mixer controls and two player simulators with jog wheels and cue points.
-But the truth is that with just a few extra bucks you can get a middle-range tool with extra drum pads, auto loop, FX controls and extreme connectivity to popular DJ softwares such as Serato DJ and NI Traktor Pro.
+But the truth is that with just a few extra bucks you can get a middle-range tool with extra drum pads, auto loop, FX controls and extreme connectivity to popular DJ software’s such as Serato DJ and NI Traktor Pro.
 And the best of those models we will see here are available for under $400.
-What an amazing time to be a DJ, if to imagine that a few years ago for two Pioneer CDJs and a Pioneer DJM mixer you will need a budget of minimum $2000.
+What an amazing time to be a DJ, is to imagine that a few years ago for two Pioneer CDJs and a Pioneer DJM mixer you will need a budget of a minimum $2000.

 There are two major factors that define the best DJ controller